Hillier College of Architecture and Design

 MARC 701A.
 Master's Thesis.
 1.5 credit, 3 contact hours.

 Prerequisites: ARCH 506G, ARCH 661, and approval from graduate advisor.
 Alternative to ARCH 507G.
 Under the supervision of a faculty advisor, independent study of issues in the student's area of concentration developed during ARCH 661.
-Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Contact of Research) course.
+Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Conduct of Research) course.

 MARC 701B.
 Master's Thesis.
 3 credits, 3 contact hours.

 Prerequisites: ARCH 506G, ARCH 661, and approval from graduate advisor.
 Alternative to ARCH 507G.
 Under the supervision of a faculty advisor, independent study of issues in the student's area of concentration developed during ARCH 661.
-Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Contact of Research) course.
+Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Conduct of Research) course.

 MARC 701C.
 Master's Thesis.
 6 credits, 3 contact hours.

 Prerequisites: ARCH 506G, ARCH 661, and approval from graduate advisor.
 Alternative to ARCH 507G.
 Under the supervision of a faculty advisor, independent study of issues in the student's area of concentration developed during ARCH 661.
-Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Contact of Research) course.
+Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Conduct of Research) course.

 MIP 612.
 Introduction to Environmental Policy Studies.
 3 credits, 3 contact hours.